w3c/PWETF/TPACDiversityFundProposalComms.md

 Contributions can be on any topic that is appropriate for TPAC, and don’t specifically have to focus on diversity.

-There are [number] of TPAC Fellow stipends available this year.
+There are [number] of TPAC Fellow honoraria available this year.

 #### Eligibility